glennmckechnie/weewx-mesowx/README.md

 The local (Raw) mesowx database will be automatically generated and consists of just the raw (loop) table.
 The archive (REC) values will be sourced from your existing mysql weewx database.

-Once all the mesowx files are generated (at last count there were 45 of them) and transferred to your local web server the [StdReport][[Mesowx]] skin can be disabled by changing the enable = True stanza to...
+Once all the mesowx files are generated (at last count there were 49 of them) and transferred to your local web server the [StdReport][[Mesowx]] skin can be disabled by changing the enable = True stanza to...

     enable = False

-Why false?
+Why False?
 A working installation does not require that skin to be regenerated, it's a one time requirement; unless you later decide to change any of the [Mesowx] entries in weewx.conf in which case you'll need to renable the skin to allow the config files to be recreated.

 ## Remote Installation.